PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 ### Connect your PlanktoScope to an existing Wi-Fi network

 It's also possible to connect the PlanktoScope to an existing Wi-Fi network with internet access, but the PlanktoScope will be unable to make its Wi-Fi hotspot network while it is connected to an existing Wi-Fi network.
-Then, as long as the PlanktoScope is within range of that Wi-Fi network, the PlanktoScope software is only accessible either if 1) the existing Wi-Fi network is configured to allow you to access the PlanktoScope via mDNS or if 2) you connect your device to the PlanktoScope via an Ethernet cable.
+Then, as long as the PlanktoScope is within range of that Wi-Fi network, the PlanktoScope software is only accessible either if 1) the existing Wi-Fi network (including its firewall settings) is configured to allow you to access the PlanktoScope via mDNS and your device and web browser support mDNS URLs (i.e. URLs ending in `.local`, like <http://planktoscope.local>) or if 2) you connect your device to the PlanktoScope via an Ethernet cable.

 !!! info